xflr6/graphviz/README.rst

 it with the Graphviz installation of your system.

 Use the ``view`` option/method to directly inspect the resulting (PDF, PNG, SVG, etc.) file with its default application.
+Graphs can also be rendered and displayed within `IPython notebooks`_.

 Links